ericmahare/todo-list-react/README.md

 # Todo List

-> This is a todo list project done using React
+> This is a todo list project done using React and css

 ## Built With